Flowyh/cpu-usage-tracker/README.md

 }
 ```

-If so, Watchdog thread will issue an exit signal to each thread to stop execution.
+If so, Watchdog thread will enable exit flag booleans in each threads' Watchdog.

 In order to keep the app running, a thread with a Watchdog has to change the remembered Watchdog time (snooze it):